PseudoKnight/CHDiscord/README.md

 Prefilters: username, channel
 Data: userid, username, nickname, channel, message

-### discord_direct_message_received
+### discord_private_message_received
-This event is called when a user sends a direct message to the bot.
+This event is called when a user sends a private message to the bot.
 Data: userid, username, message

 ### discord_voice_joined